Graf-J/SpaceX-Insights/README.md

 - Ensure the `data/` directory exists before running Docker.
 - Prefect local execution is useful for debugging.
 - ETL implementation can be found in the `etl/` directory.
-- Jupyter notebooks and analysis scripts are in the `analysis/` directory.
+- Analysis and notebooks are in the `analysis/` directory.

 # Repository Structure